porchdotcom/up-to-code/README.md

 ## Running with docker

-The easiest way to use goldcatcher is docker.
+The easiest way to use Goldcatcher is docker.
+After publishing a new version of awesome-js-library, you can make sure all apps are up to date by running a docker command like this:

     docker run \
         -e npm_config_registry=http://npm.example.com/nexus/content/groups/npmall/ \